baviskas/Node/README.md

-# Node
+# MEAN_and_React
-This repo contains all practice code snippets related to node
+This repo contains all practice code snippets related to MongoDB, Express, Angular, Node and React.